 Performing Rights Organization (PRO)

 For example, ASCAP requires self-published songwriters to start their own publishing company in order to collect the publisher’s share, which includes paying the large publisher set-up fee, setting up your publishing company’s bank account, and a ton of administrative hassle.
-BMI, in contrast, allows self-published songwriters to simply collect both songwriter’s share and publisher’s share in one lump 100 percent share without creating a publishing company.
+BMI, in contrast, allows self-published songwriters to simply collect both the songwriter’s share and the publisher’s share in one lump 100 percent share without creating a publishing company.

-CAE Number
+CAE/IPI Number

 ISWC Code

 The International Standard Musical Work Code (ISWC) identifies a musical work as a unique intangible creation.
-It relates to the result of an intangible creation of one or more people, regardless of copyright status, distributions or agreements that cover this creation.
+It relates to the result of an intangible creation of one or more people, regardless of copyright status, distributions, or agreements that cover this creation.

-ISWC Code description
+ISWC Code breakdown:

-The International Standard Musical Work Code (ISWC) for a musical work is usually stored in a database on a computer system.
-It is divided into three elements, consisting of the letter T (the "prefix element"), followed by nine digits (the "work identifier"), and a numeric check digit.
+The ISWC code for a musical work is usually stored in a database on a computer system.
+It is divided into three elements:

 When an ISWC is written or printed the letters ISWC shall precede it.
 For ease of reading only, hyphens and dots may be used as separators.

-EXAMPLE: ISWC T-034.524.680-1
+ISWC T-034.524.680-1

 Comments